 You’ll also want a design that matches your brand – so think about running the rule over your contender’s font, color, and layout options.
 While a page builder plugin and a myriad of Google Fonts are nice, if the theme looks good to you right out of the box you’ll be up and running a little quicker.

 If you’re struggling to find a suitable theme, we’re here to help!
-In this collection, we’ve scoured the web to bring you more than 20 of the best themes for architects the WordPress theme market has to offer!
+In this collection, we’ve scoured the web to bring you 25 of the best themes for architects the WordPress theme market has to offer!

 Good architects know that while bold statements and visuals are important, it’s the small details that sell.
 Your website needs to excel in the little things as well, which is where a theme such as Inteco comes in handy.